AgroDan/hhc2021writeup/docs/elf_code/term_tec_1.md

 ![Map 0](/img/term_tec/img3.png)

-!!!+ note "Challenge"
+!!! abstract "Challenge"
     Use no more than 22 lines of code and 8 object function calls.

 ```python